ergon/migratemost/README.md

                         archived in Hipchat
     --disable-tutorial  Use to to disable introductory tutorial of Mattermost upon first logon for all users
+    --shrink-image-to-limit
+                        Shrink images to their maximum size allowed by Mattermost
     --public-channel-membership-based-on-hipchat-export
                         Use to have users join public channels if they were member of the corresponding room in Hipchat.
 Room